open5e/open5e/source/equipment/magic-items/deck-of-many-things.rst

 animation in an extradimensional sphere.
 Everything you were wearing and carrying stays behind in the space you occupied when you disappeared.
 You remain imprisoned until you are found and removed from the sphere.
-You can't be located by any divination magic, but a *wish* spell can reveal the location of your prison.
+You can't be located by any divination magic, but a :ref:`srd:wish` spell can reveal the location of your prison.
 You draw no more cards.

 **Euryale.** The card's medusa-like visage curses you.
 You take a −2